Placozoa: Epitheliozoa hypothesis: Sister to Eumetazoa

-Eumetazoa hypothesis
+Eumetazoa/ParaHoxozoa hypotheses

 A third hypothesis, based primarily on molecular genetics, views the Placozoa as highly simplified eumetazoans.
 According to this, Trichoplax adhaerens is descended from considerably more complex animals that already had muscles and nerve tissues.
 Both tissue types, as well as the basal lamina of the epithelium, were accordingly lost more recently by radical secondary simplification.

-Various studies in this regard so far yield differing results for identifying the exact sister group: in one case the Placozoa would qualify as the nearest relatives of the Cnidaria, while in another they would be a sister group to the Ctenophora, and occasionally they are placed directly next to the Bilateria.
-Currently, they are typically placed according to the cladogram below:
+Various studies in this regard so far yield differing results for identifying the exact sister group: In one case, the Placozoa would qualify as the nearest relatives of the Cnidaria, while in another they would be a sister group to the Ctenophora, and occasionally they are placed directly next to the Bilateria.

+Sister to Planulozoa

+In 2018, they are typically placed according to the cladogram below:

 In this cladogram the Epitheliozoa and Eumetazoa are synonyms to each other and to the Diploblasts, and the Ctenophora are basal to them.

 An argument raised against the proposed scenario is that it leaves morphological features of the animals completely out of consideration.
-The extreme degree of simplification that would have to be postulated for the Placozoa in this model, moreover, is known only for parasitic organisms but would be difficult to explain functionally in a free-living species like Trichoplax adhaerens.
+The extreme degree of simplification that would have to be postulated for the Placozoa in this model, moreover, is only known for parasitic organisms, but would be difficult to explain functionally in a free-living species like Trichoplax adhaerens.

 This version is supported by statistical analysis of the Trichoplax adhaerens whole genome sequence in comparison to the whole genome sequences of six other animals and two related non-animal species.
-However, ctenophora was not included in the analyses, placing the placozoas outside of the sampled Eumetazoans.
+However, Ctenophora was not included in the analyses, placing the placozoans outside of the sampled Eumetazoans.

-Cnidaria-sister hypothesis
+This version is more strongly supported by a 2023 analysis using 209 marker genes, Bayesian inference, and a sophisticated substitution model (CAT + GTR + Г4).
+A few other variations (other gene-sets, recoding) produce the same result.
+Single-cell genomics performed in the study indicate that the Placozoa do have a primitive version of neurons called peptideric cells.
+These cells can receive information through GPCRs and release information through vesicles and neuropeptides.
+They express the pre-synaptic program.
+Features present in Planulozoan neurons but absent in Placozoan peptideric cells are the post-synaptic program, cell projections, and ion channels; these are believed to have evolved in the Planulozoa ancestor.
+The Bilaterian neuron build on top of these features by the evolution of specialized synapses, neuronal cytoskeleton, and neuronal cell adhesion.

+Sister to Cnidaria

 DNA comparisons suggest that placozoans are related to Cnidaria, derived from planula larva (as seen in some Cnidaria).
 The Bilateria also are thought to be derived from planuloids.
-The Cnidaria and Placozoa body axis are overtly similar, and Placozoan and Cnidarian cells are responsive to the same neuropeptide antibodies despite extant Placozoa not developing any neurons.
+The Cnidaria and Placozoa body axis are overtly similar, and placozoan and cnidarian cells are responsive to the same neuropeptide antibodies despite extant placozoans not developing any neurons.

+Internal phylogeny

+The internal relationships among placozoa has been studied using ribosomal DNA, mitochondrial DNA, and phylogenomics (gene content comparison).
+The latter methods require the sequencing of more DNA but produce more reliable results.